Computer history - 1983

 Bubble memory was first used in the Sharp PC-5000, a PC-compatible laptop released in 1983.

-Iomega introduces the Bernoulli drive.
+Iomega introduced the Bernoulli drive in 1983.

-MS-DOS 2.0 was released in March 1983.
+MS-DOS 2.0 was released in March 1983 with utilities like fdisk.

-Quicken was first released in 1983.
+Quicken was released in 1983.

-1983 marked the introduction of the first 3.5-inch size hard drive, developed by Rodime.
+1983 marked the introduction of the first 3.5-inch hard drive, developed by Rodime.
 It had a storage capacity of 10 MB.

 IBM introduced the 3430 magnetic tape subsystem.